abstractspoon/ToDoList_Dev/_Ideas/Individual_task_locking.md

 ## Processes ##

 #### Checking Out Tasks ####
-1. Create empty '<TaskID>' to prevent anyone else checking-out the task
+1. Create empty file named '[TaskID].sc' to prevent anyone else checking-out the task
 	* If that fails then exit the check-out
+	* To prevent race conditions we will need to use the 'CREATE_NEW' file creation flag.
+This may require a significant re-architecting of CXmlFile and CStdioFileEx because this flag is not supported by MFC
 2. Change task state to 'unlocked'
 3. Keep track of checked-out task